-The Stratos 34 is one of the largest capacity packs in the Osprey line that is still a panel-loader.
+The Osprey Stratos 34 is one of the largest capacity panel-loader packs in the Osprey line.
 I personally have always preferred the panel-loading packs for day trips as opposed to the ‘everything goes in the top’ top-loaders.
-I do have a larger top-loader for winter day trips, mostly for clothing changes as the weather and exertion fluctuate.
+The Osprey Stratos 34 has a rigid structure that supports heavy loads particularly well, and offers the best combination of comfort and convenience.

-When to use
+When to use Osprey Stratos 34

 The Osprey Stratos 34 is a pack that is perfect for hiking, and perhaps single overnighters, but is a little too bulky for day-to-day or multi-sport use.